CLewisS/321-project/README.md

 #### UserInfo
    - User Attributes:
-      -userID (number): The unique id of each user.
+      - userID (number): The unique id of each user.
-      -userName (string): The User Name of the user.
+      - userName (string): The User Name of the user.
-      -passward (string): The passward of the user account.
+      - passward (string): The passward of the user account.
-      -deviceIdentity (string): The current using deviceIdentity.
+      - deviceIdentity (string): The current using deviceIdentity.
-      -servicesTake[] (list): A list filled with services' id.
+      - servicesTake[] (list): A list filled with services' id.
 Those services are booked by user, and not been done yet.
-      -servicesPost[] (list): A list filled with services' id.
+      - servicesPost[] (list): A list filled with services' id.
 Those services are posted by user, and not been done yet.